-Additional financial information is contained in BCE's consolidated financial statements and MD&A for the year ended December 31, 2022.
-These documents are also available on our website at BCE.ca, on SEDAR at sedar.com and on EDGAR at sec.gov.
+Additional financial information is contained in BCE's consolidated financial statements and MD&A for the year ended December 31, 2023.
+These documents are also available on our website at BCE.ca, on SEDAR+ at sedarplus.ca and on EDGAR at sec.gov.
 All of our news releases are available on our website.
 You can also request a copy of these documents, as well as the documents listed below, at no charge:

-- our most recent annual financial report, which includes our comparative financial statements and MD&A for the most recently completed financial year, together with the accompanying auditors' report - any interim financial reports that were filed after the financial statements for our most recently completed financial year - · our MD&A for the interim periods - the circular for our most recent annual shareholder meeting - our most recent AIF, together with any document, or the relevant pages of any document, incorporated by reference into it.
+- our most recent annual financial report, which includes our comparative financial statements and MD&A for the most recently completed financial year, together with the accompanying auditors' report - any interim financial reports that were filed after the financial statements for our most recently completed financial year - our MD&A for the interim periods - the circular for our most recent annual shareholder meeting (including our Board charter) - our most recent AIF, together with any document, or the relevant pages of any document, incorporated by reference into it.